LandRegistry/address-search-api/README.md

 During development it's occasionally useful to delete the elasticsearch index.
 To do so, use this command:

 curl -XDELETE $ELASTIC_SEARCH_ENDPOINT/landregistry

+## Run the server

+### Run in dev mode

+To run the server in dev mode, execute the following command:

+    ./run_flask_dev.sh

+### Run using gunicorn

+To run the server using gunicorn, activate your virtual environment and execute the following commands:

+    pip install gunicorn
+    gunicorn -p /tmp/gunicorn.pid service.server:app -c gunicorn_settings.py

 ## Run the tests